Pantomime: Venues

 Pantomime is performed in the United Kingdom, Ireland, Switzerland, Australasia, Canada, Jamaica, South Africa, Malta and Andorra, among other places.
 It is performed mostly during the Christmas and New Year season.

-United Kingdom and the Republic of Ireland
+United Kingdom and Ireland

 Many theatres in cities and towns throughout the United Kingdom and Ireland continue to present an annual professional pantomime.
-Pantomime is also popular with amateur dramatics societies throughout the UK and Ireland, and the pantomime season (roughly speaking, late November to February) will see pantomime productions in many village halls and similar venues across the country.
+Pantomime is also popular with amateur dramatics societies throughout the UK and Ireland, and during the pantomime season (roughly speaking, late November to February) productions are staged in many village halls and similar venues across the country.

+Kitty Gurnos-Davies states in her doctoral dissertation that pantomime is responsible for 20% of all live performances in the UK in any one year.
+The 2018–2019 season saw pantomime performances generating over £60m for the first time in recorded British history.

 Andorra

-It was first produced annually in Andorra by the English-speaking Mums’ group, from the British expatriate community, in the Teatre de les Fontetes in the parish of La Massana.
-Now it is produced by English and English-speaking international volunteers as part of the Advent celebrations supported by the Comú de La Massana, the local businesses the Club International d'Andorra and Vallnord ski station to raise money, most recently, for the less privileged children of Andorra.
+It was first produced more than a decade ago in Andorra by the English-speaking Mums' group, from the British expatriate community, in the Teatre de les Fontetes in the parish of La Massana.
+Now it is produced by English and English-speaking international volunteers as part of the Advent celebrations supported by the Comú de La Massana, the local businesses and the Club International d'Andorra to raise money for the less privileged children of Andorra.